Ishema-50/employee_manag/README.md

 to store only approved bonus recipientsGOTO StatementWhen the $100,000 executive threshold is hit, we must instantly skip adding that record to the collection and jump to a labeled section

 here are the codes
+   Cursor to fetch employee data joined with departments

 <h5/>-- Create DEPARTMENTS table
 CREATE TABLE DEPARTMENTS (